Composable strategy building blocks

 - How to improve efficiency of a composed strategy?

-Updated by Junxiao Shi almost 5 years ago
+Updated by Junxiao Shi over 6 years ago

 I received one scenario which can potentially be solved by composing a strategy: